Lushan Conference: Consequences of the conference

+Immediately after the Lushan Conference, Mao launched the Anti-Right Deviation Struggle at the Eighth Plenary Session of the Eighth CCP Central Committee in August 1959, aiming at purging the "right-deviationists" or "right-opportunists" within the CCP.
+According to Mao, the Lushan Conference disclosed the existence of a huge group of "rightists" who were vulnerable to Western influence.
+In total, over 3 million CCP members were purged or penalized during the campaign.

+After the Lushan Conference, Mao intensified efforts to diverge China's approach to economic development from the Soviet model.
+Between December 1959 and February 1960, he read Joseph Stalin's Economic Problems of Socialism in the USSR and a Soviet text on political economy and criticized the Soviet approach in discussions with scholars.

 Not long after the Lushan Conference, Mao removed himself from the day-to-day workings of the party.
-Historian Maurice Meisner argues that Mao must have understood that Peng's criticisms were widely shared by the Party leadership and that Mao could not command sufficient support from the Central Committee to continue the radical policies of the Great Leap Forward, had he been so inclined.
+Historian Maurice Meisner contends that Mao must have understood that Peng's criticisms were widely shared by the Party leadership and that Mao could not command sufficient support from the Central Committee to continue the radical policies of the Great Leap Forward, had he been so inclined.

-Mao himself summarized the Lushan Conference in the Seven Thousand Cadres Conference after the disasters of the Great Leap Forward, as he self-criticized and argued the Lushan Conference should be focused on the works; however, "then up jumped Peng Dehuai and said 'you fucked my mother for forty days, can I fuck your mother for twenty days?'", and the conference became a mess.
+Mao himself summarized the Lushan Conference in the Seven Thousand Cadres Conference after the disasters of the Great Leap Forward, as he self-criticized and argued the Lushan Conference should be focused on the works; however, "then up jumped Peng and said 'you fucked my mother for forty days, can I fuck your mother for twenty days?'", and the conference became a mess.